Klopp best coach? Liverpool boss and Bielsa shouldn't have even been on the shortlist | Goal.com

 It was one of the most profoundly successful spells of any coach at any club in history.

-Amid the uncertainty wrought by Covid-19, he returned to Benfica earlier this year when no date at that stage had been found in the calendar for the Club World Cup and for Jesus’s expected revenge mission.
+Amid the uncertainty wrought by Covid-19, he returned to Benfica earlier this year when no date at that stage had been found in the calendar for the Club World Cup and what could have been Jesus’s expected revenge mission.

 His replacement, Pep Guardiola’s long-time assistant Domenec Torrent, lasted barely four months.

-Do Al Ahly not count?
+Do Al Ahly and the Sundowns not count?
 Are Flamengo not worthy?
-What are the criteria by which these two were excluded?
+What are the criteria by which these two coaches were excluded from consideration?

-If anyone wants to say that the African Champions League was completed too late for Mosimane to be considered, then remember that FIFA extended the Ballon d’Or deadline one year to take into account a Cristiano Ronaldo hat-trick and give him the award.
+If anyone wants to say that the African Champions League was completed too late for Mosimane to be included, then remember that FIFA extended the Ballon d’Or deadline one year to take into account a Cristiano Ronaldo hat-trick and give him the award.
 It could have been done.
 Jesus’s omission?
-Who knows.
+Inexplicable.

 If Bayern’s treble counts then why not Flamengo’s?
 And why not Al Ahly’s?
 If Liverpool's first domestic league win in 30 years was special, why wasn't Flamengo's first Libertadores in 38?